krishna-y-tummala/LinearRegression/README.md

 To save the plots, create a new folder and use the os module to change the working directory.
 Lines 14-16

-Libraries Required: NumPy, Pandas, os, Seaborn and Matplotlib
+Libraries Required: NumPy, Pandas, os, SciKit Learn (sklearn), Seaborn and Matplotlib

 I have not used a Random State for my train test split, so your results may slightly differ from mine.